anatoliegolovco/grmdemo/VAGRANT.md

 Installers are available for Mac OS X and Windows, please see the [Vagrant project download page](http://www.vagrantup.com/downloads) for more information.

-# Setting up openstreetmap-website
+# Setting up GRM-website

-Once Vagrant has been installed, you can start an environment by checking out the openstreetmap-website code if you haven't already, then changing to the directory which contains the Vagrantfile by typing:
+Once Vagrant has been installed, you can start an environment by checking out the GRM-website code if you haven't already, then changing to the directory which contains the Vagrantfile by typing:

 ```
 git clone git@github.com:openstreetmap/openstreetmap-website.git
-cd openstreetmap-website
+cd GRM-website
 vagrant up
 ```